It’s an exciting time to be part of the CBD industry – there’s nothing quite like it.

 1. The FDA Approved An Epilepsy Drug That Contains CBD

-In a huge win for the CBD industry, the U.S. Food & Drug Administration has approved Epidiolex, a drug that treats rare forms of epilepsy and has cannabidiol as its active ingredient.
-The medication will be used to treat patients 2 years old and older, and it is a revolutionary move for the agency.
+In a huge win for the CBD industry, the U.S. Food & Drug Administration has approved Epidiolex, a drug that relieves a rare forms of epilepsy and has cannabidiol as its active ingredient.
+The medication will be used to help patients 2 years old and older, and it is a revolutionary move for the agency.
 The FDA is recognizing the medicinal benefits of CBD, which effectively helps lessen the stigma that CBD faces in media coverage and from law enforcement.

 2. Indiana Explicitly Legalizes CBD